external-secrets/external-secrets/docs/introduction/deprecation-policy.md

 * The following features or specific behavior:
     * `ExternalSecret` [update mechanics](http://localhost:8000/api-externalsecret/#update-behavior)

+### Non-Scope
+Everything not listed in scope is not subject to this deprecation policy and it is subject to breaking changes, updates at any point in time, and deprecation - **as long as it follows the Deprecation Process listed below**.

+This includes, but insn't limited to :
+* Any feature / specific behavior not in Scope.
+* Source code imports
+* Helm Charts
+* Release process
+* Docker Images (including multi-arch builds)
+* Image Signature (including provenance, providers, keys)
+* OLM-specific builds

 ## Depreaction Process:

 Deprecation process is described within the [project github repository](https://github.com/external-secrets/external-secrets/blob/main/DEPRECATING.md)